anand-subu/anand-subu.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master of Computing (Computer Science Specialization) student at National University of Singapore
+role: MComp (Computer Science) student at NUS

 # Organizations/Affiliations to show in About widget
 organizations: